 There is also a space set aside for experimental performance.

-The Digital Service Bureau for Learning (DSB) is located in Regis West (W138) and offers large and small format Epson printers.
-The DSB has regular monitored lab hours while classes are in session with DSB supervisors on hand to assist in the use of equipment.
-Access is open to faculty, staff, and students in the department who complete a brief training session.
-Visit the DSB Blog for more information.
-The DSB is also on Facebook.
+The Wood Shop (E131), Metal Shop (E139), and Tool Crib (E133) are located in Regis East and offer a variety of standing machinery and hand tools for use.
+The Wood and Metal Shops have regular monitored lab hours while classes are in session with student workers on hand to assist in the use of equipment.
+Access is open to faculty, staff, and students currently registered for a course in the area who complete a safety training session.
+For more information contact (612) 301-1344 or (612) 624-4072.
+Reservations online.

 The Darkroom (W140) and West Regis Checkout (Photo Crib) are located in Regis West.
 Equipment Checkout provides equipment for still photography and moving image, video and audio production equipment, drawing tablets and DSLR cameras for students currently enrolled in Department of Art classes.
 We also sell drawing paper, film and printmaking supplies.
 Students currently registered for a course in the area may reserve equipment using our online site or in person.

 Students can also check out the key to the Undergraduate Photo Shoot room (E233) for documenting art works.